-- Then press and hold the on/off button until you see the Apple logo.
+- Then press and hold the on/off button (side or top) until you see the Apple logo.

 This is very simple but may fix this issue.
 Turn on Airplane mode for a few seconds and then turn back off.
 To do that, go to Settings > Airplane Mode on your iPhone or iPad.

-When you try to pair your iPhone or iPad with your bluetooth device, you may see the loading spinning gear because your Bluetooth device and iOS device are not close enough to each other as this may impact signal strength if they are not in close proximity to each other.
+When you try to pair your iPhone or iPad with your Bluetooth device, you may see the loading spinning gear because your Bluetooth device and iOS device are not close enough to each other as this may impact signal strength if they are not in close proximity to each other.
 So make sure that they are close to each other.
 Further, make sure that your Bluetooth accessory is compatible with your iOS device.
-Also try restarting your Bluetooth accessory.
-Also ensure your your Bluetooth accessory is “discoverable”.
-Simple put the accessory into discovery mode.
-Last thing you should check is to make sure that your Bluetooth accessory is charged.
+Also, try restarting your Bluetooth accessory.
+Also, ensure your Bluetooth accessory is “discoverable”.
+Simply put the accessory into discovery mode.
+The last thing you should check is to make sure that your Bluetooth accessory is charged.
 Fully charge your Bluetooth accessory.

-You may force restart your device.
+You may want to force restart your device.
 Again different iOS devices require different steps.
 To do this:

 - Press and hold the on/off and the home buttons together at the same time until you see the Apple logo